-Your Company employed 1089 employees as on 31st March 2020.
+Your Company employed 1050 employees as on 31 st March 2021.
 Your Company has a focus on building capabilities and developing competencies of its employees.
 The Company believes that training and development is of vital importance to create a climate where people maximize their technical skills and inner potential which can help the Company in capitalizing the emerging business opportunities through their involvement.
-During the year, employees were sent for various training programs and seminars to enhance their skills/knowledge.
+Considering the pandemic situation, during the year, employees were facilitated for various virtual training programs and seminars to enhance their skills/knowledge.
 Your Company has in place an attractive policy of performance linked incentive to encourage and reward employee performance.